sandreas/jtransfer/README.md

 #### Windows
 Use double quotes (") to enclose patterns and slashes as directory separator, because on Windows single quotes are no valid argument delimiters.

-> Although single quotes and backslaches should work in many cases (jtransfer provides a workaround), they might lead to unexpected behaviour and should be avoided on windows.
+> Although single quotes and backslashes should work in many cases (jtransfer provides a workaround), they might lead to unexpected behaviour and should be avoided on windows.

 ***Example:***